9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 4/Terms/signature.md

 A **[[signature]]** is a pattern that is associated with malicious activity.
 Signatures can contain specific patterns like a sequence of binary numbers, bytes, or even specific data like an IP address.

+**Signature and Detection Rules:** A **[[signature]]** specifies detection rules, which outline the types of network intrusions an IDS should detect.
+For example, a signature can be written to detect and alert on suspicious network traffic attempting to connect to a specific port.